 But this time around, she also had an endorsement from Gov. Greg Abbott.
 She also spent more than double what was spent on her 2017 campaign, according to campaign finance reports obtained from the City of Plano website.

 And she’s not alone.
-Both Bao and Bacchus increased their campaign spending by more than two times this year compared to their 2017 campaigns.
+Both Bao and Bacchus increased their campaign spending by more than two times this year compared to their 2017 campaigns, when combining both general and runoff election expenditures.

 The election saw outside donors supporting candidates as well.
-For example, the We Love Plano PAC, which supported candidates Ron Kelley and Anne Bacchus in their general and runoff elections, saw a $25,000 donations from Aquatech Water Disposal, based in Denton.
+For example, the We Love Plano PAC, which supported candidates Ron Kelley and Ann Bacchus in their general and runoff elections, saw a $25,000 donations from Aquatech Saltwater Disposal, based in Denton.

 “The owners of large housing development companies, road building companies, infrastructure companies in general may well live down in Highland Park, but they do projects all over the metroplex,” said Cal Jillson, a political science professor at Southern Methodist University.